Select your cookie preferences

 Prerequisites

-You must also have IAM permissions to use all the corresponding services, such as Lambda, Amazon EC2, and CloudFormation.
+You must have IAM permissions to use all the corresponding services, such as Lambda and CloudFormation.

 To create the stack

-8. Ensure that the stack name and template URL are correct, and then choose Create.
+10. Ensure that the stack name looks correct, and then choose Create.

 It might take several minutes for CloudFormation to create your stack.
 To monitor progress, view the stack events.
 For more information, see View stack information from the CloudFormation console.

-If stack creation succeeds, all resources in the stack, such as the Lambda function, custom resource, and EC2 instance, were created.
-You successfully used a Lambda function and custom resource to specify the AMI ID of an EC2 instance.
-You don't need to create and maintain a mapping of AMI IDs in this template.
+If stack creation succeeds, all resources in the stack, such as the Lambda function and custom resource, were created.
+You have successfully used a Lambda function and custom resource.

 If the Lambda function returns an error, view the function's logs in the CloudWatch Logs console.
 The name of the log stream is the physical ID of the custom resource, which you can find by viewing the stack's resources.
 For more information, see View log data in the Amazon CloudWatch User Guide.